ging/fiware-idm-deprecated/doc/setup.rst

 ----------------

-The details on how to correctly configure Apache or set up HTTPS are beyond te scope this document, check the `Django documentation <https://docs.djangoproject.com/en/1.8/howto/deployment/wsgi/modwsgi/>`__ and `Apache HTTPS documentation <http://httpd.apache.org/docs/2.4/ssl/ssl_howto.html>`__
+The details on how to correctly configure Apache or set up HTTPS are beyond the scope this document, check the `Django documentation <https://docs.djangoproject.com/en/1.8/howto/deployment/wsgi/modwsgi/>`__ and `Apache HTTPS documentation <http://httpd.apache.org/docs/2.4/ssl/ssl_howto.html>`__